 According to The American Academy of Dermatology (AAD), adult acne is increasing, affecting up to 15 percent of women.
 With this number comes too many treatments to count, both over-the-counter (OTC) and prescription.
 While dermatologists recommend scheduling a consultation before you choose a method, they also understand that an in-person visit to the office might not be in the cards right now.

-If you’re more comfortable tackling your acne at home for the time being, here are four expert-recommended OTC products to add to your skin-care lineup.
+If you’re more comfortable tackling your acne at home for the time being, here are seven expert-recommended OTC products to add to your skin-care lineup.

 “Noxzema Ultimate Clear Anti-Blemish Pads ($4) would be my first OTC choice for treating acne.
 Salicylic acid is great for a gentle exfoliation, chemical exfoliation and for helping to dry up the oil that contributes to acne.
 I also like Neutrogena Oil-Free Acne Wash ($7), which has effective ingredients and is gentle and refreshing.” — New York dermatologist Jody Levine, MD

 “As a dermatologist, I see severe and significant cases of acne that typically require medical intervention with prescriptions.
 However, I do recommend products that are noncomedogenic—which means they won’t make acne worse—as part of a treatment plan.
 To that end, I recommend Vanicream Cleansing Bar ($5) for face-washing and CeraVe Daily Moisturizing Lotion ($12).” —Eagan, MN dermatologist Charles Crutchfield, MD